Anemia - reticulocyte

 - Blood disorder in a fetus or newborn (erythroblastosis fetalis)

-- Kidney disease, with increased production of a hormone called erythropoietin
+- Kidney cysts or tumors, with increased production of a hormone called erythropoietin

 A lower than normal reticulocyte count may indicate: